cnag-aat/assembly_pipeline/README.md

   --minimap2-cores minimap2_cores
                         Number of threads to run the alignment with minimap2.
 Default 16 --bwa-cores bwa_cores
-                        Number of threads to run the alignments with BWA-Mem.
+                        Number of threads to run the alignments with BWA-Mem2.
 Default 16 --pilon-cores pilon_cores
                         Number of threads to run the pilon step.
 Default 16 --medaka-cores medaka_cores